-The biggest challenge with a painkiller addiction is identifying the symptoms of addiction in another person.
-One of the primary reasons why opioid addictions are hard to pinpoint is the stigma surrounding painkillers.
+The biggest challenge is identifying the signs and symptoms of painkiller addiction in another person.
+One of the primary reasons opioid addictions are hard to pinpoint is the stigma surrounding painkillers.
 Since doctors prescribe them, many people believe that they are relatively harmless.
 Consequently, most people ignore or overlook addiction symptoms when they occur.

 Painkiller Addiction Tends to Involve Mood Swings

 Like any other drug, painkillers cause changes in brain function.
 Many of these changes disrupt the brain’s ability to regulate moods.
 A person who abuses painkillers may eventually struggle with anxiety, addiction, or restlessness for an extended period.
 Their mood may shift from one extreme to the other–sometimes within a matter of minutes or hours.
 If you notice mood swings, you may want to monitor the correlation between the mood and the drug they are taking.

 A person who has a painkiller addiction is likely to be the last person to admit the problem.
 No matter how many people approach them about the addiction, they may downplay it, avoid a conversion, or change the subject.
 This is because they are afraid of losing their painkillers.
 If you are considering staging an intervention and taking someone to a substance abuse treatment program, you need to help them accept the reality of their situation and be willing to do something about it.

 Even when a person admits they have a problem with abusing pain pills, getting off the drugs is difficult.
 For instance, someone may decide to stop taking the pills, but they experience mild to severe withdrawal symptoms that deter their efforts.
 Common withdrawal symptoms include:

 For this reason, a person who wants to stop using painkillers should get help from a painkiller addiction treatment program in Ohio.